 The timing was just right.

-Mary, the executive pastor at Good News Church (Sioux Falls, SD), had become acquainted with Leading From Your Strengths a few years earlier when the church staff worked together through a 9-month discipleship process.
+Mary, who at the time was executive pastor at Good News Church (Sioux Falls, SD), had become acquainted with Leading From Your Strengths a few years earlier when the church staff worked together through a 9-month discipleship process.
 The program included the LFYS profiles.

 Since then the church staff’s makeup had changed and Mary, whose responsibilities include staff development, knew it was time for some team building.
 “Our staff is very diverse.
 We get along pretty well given how different we are,” says Mary.
 “But I knew we could grow and do better if we understood each other’s differences.”

-After attending the Equipping Conference in the summer, Mary set about preparing each individual staff member for the fall retreat.
+After attending the conference during the summer, Mary set about preparing each individual staff member for the fall retreat.
 Those steps of preparation, she says, were pivotal in leading to an informational team retreat experience and building a cohesive team.

 Each Member Processed the Profiles One-on-One